populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 ## Scanning for loci under selection using an *F<sub>ST</sub>* outlier approach

-In the previous section, we estimated *F<sub>ST</sub>* across all SNPs for which we have data, and then estimated a global *F<sub>ST</sub>* as the average across all SNPs.
+In the previous section, we estimated *F<sub>ST</sub>* across all SNPs for which we have data and then estimated a global *F<sub>ST</sub>* as the average across all SNPs.
 Now we will visualise local *F<sub>ST</sub>* in sliding windows across the genome with the aim of finding regions with outlying large *F<sub>ST</sub>*.
 This is a common approach that can reveal candidate SNPs and genes that may have been under positive selection in different populations.

 First, we will define a function to generate a Manhattan plot of local *F<sub>ST</sub>* values across the genome in sliding windows.
-Copy the following function - you do not need to understand it (but are welcome to try if you are interested and ask if you have questions):
+Copy the following function - you do not need to understand it (but are welcome to try if you are interested, and ask if you have questions):

 ``` R